-l Projects (including joint ventures) with GFA of about 10.77 million sq m were completed;
+• Projects (including joint ventures) with GFA of about 12.57 million sq m were completed;

-l Turnover amounted to HK$116.25 billion, comprising the value of sales amounting to HK$99.43 billion from projects completed in 2014 and HK$16.82 billion from projects completed in previous years;
+• Revenue amounted to HK$143.69 billion, comprising sales value amounting to HK$114.29 billion from projects completed in 2015 and HK$29.40 billion from projects completed in previous years;

-l A total of 9.40 million sq m of property (including joint ventures and associates) was sold, raising HK$140.81 billion;
+• A total of 12.60 million sq m of property (including joint ventures and associates) was sold, raising HK$180.63 billion;

-l Gross profit margin for property development projects of PRC property development remained at a satisfactory level; operating profit was increased by 56.1% to HK$34.37 billion;
+• Gross profit margin for property development projects remained at a satisfactory level; operating profit was increased by 2.6% to HK$37.22 billion;

-• Increased effort towards collecting sales proceeds resulted in collecting HK$117.70 billion from buyers (including joint ventures) during the year.
-As at the end of 2014, pre-sales deposits received (including joint ventures) amounted to HK$51.32 billion.
+• Increased effort towards collecting sales proceeds resulted in the collection of HK$148.66 billion from buyers (including joint ventures) during the year.
+As at the end of 2015, pre-sales deposits received (including joint ventures) amounted to HK$52.70 billion.

-At the end of the year, the Group had approximately 2.26 million sq m of properties held for sale, with book cost of approximately HK$29.39 billion.
-To a certain extent, the increase in properties held for sale reflected more difficult market conditions in 2014.
-Given its sound financial conditions, however, the Group did not need to lower the prices of its properties to drive sales as other developers had.
-Sales of properties on hand are expected to increase substantially next year and will help to increase the amount of sales recognised as turnover.
-In line with the Group’s emphasis on the collection of sales proceeds, cash inflow from sales for the Group and the joint ventures amounted to over HK$117.70 billion.
-Presales deposits amounted to HK$51.32 billion as at the end of the year.
+At the end of the year, completed properties held by the Group decreased by 7% to approximately 2.51 million sq m, with book cost of approximately HK$37.66 billion.
+Sales of completed properties are expected to increase substantially next year and will help to increase the amount of sales recognised as revenue in 2016.
+In line with the Group’s emphasis on the collection of sales proceeds, cash inflow from sales for the Group and the joint ventures reached HK$148.66 billion.
+Presales deposits decreased by 12.9% to HK$52.70 billion as at the end of the year.

-The Group strives to expedite its development through joint ventures and mergers and acquisitions.
+The Group strives to expedite its development through joint venture cooperation and mergers and acquisitions.
 Nevertheless, with the growth in its financial strength, the Group has been engaged in fewer joint venture projects in recent years.
-As at the end of December 2014, the Group’s investment interest in 16 joint ventures plus amounts due from and deducted amounts due to joint ventures decreased significantly to HK$8.98 billion.
-Sales from joint ventures reached HK$13.08 billion, and turnover amounting to HK$15.25 billion was recognised.
-Cash inflow from sales for the year amounted to approximately HK$15.61 billion.
-Pre-sales deposits amounted to HK$4.47 billion at the year end.
+As at the end of December 2015, the Group’s interest in 18 joint ventures plus amounts due from and deducted amounts due to joint ventures decreased to HK$14.52 billion.
+Profit contributions from joint ventures for the full year of 2015 increased slightly, to approximately HK$630 million.
+In 2015, sales from joint ventures reached HK$10 billion, and revenue amounting to HK$11 billion was recognised.
 All the joint ventures were financially sound.
-As at the end of the year, three projects owed outstanding loans of approximately HK$3.33 billion, while cash held by the joint ventures totalled HK$6.83 billion.
-As most major joint venture projects had entered into peak investment returns in the previous year, their profit contributions for the full year of 2014 decreased significantly, to approximately HK$1.10 billion.
-Furthermore, COGO, the Company’s major associate, is expected to effectively complement the business of China Overseas Property.
-COGO reported fair performance for the year, with net profit of approximately HK$1.45 billion.
-The Group recorded a net profit contribution of approximately HK$480 million from COGO.
+As at the end of the year, two projects in aggregate owed outstanding loans of approximately HK$2.56 billion, while cash held by the joint ventures totalled HK$5.85 billion.
+Cash inflow from sales for the year amounted to approximately HK$10.14 billion while pre-sales deposits amounted to HK$5.21 billion at the year end.
+Furthermore, COGO, the Company’s major associate, recorded a net profit of approximately HK$920 million.
+The Group recorded a net profit contribution of approximately HK$320 million from COGO.